merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

            |______ gene X _______|
 {% endhighlight %}

-The `start` and `stop` positions should be `3` and `26`, respectively.
-If you think we should change this, please let us know (here is a [relevant issue](https://github.com/meren/anvio/issues/374)).
+The `start` and `stop` positions in the input file for this gene should be `3` and `26`, respectively.
+If you think we should change this behavior, please let us know (here is a [relevant issue](https://github.com/meren/anvio/issues/374)).
+Thanks for your patience!

----

-Almost every anvi'o program comes with a help menu that explains available parameters in detail.
-Don't forget to check them once in a while.
-If something is not clearly explained, please let us know so we can fix that:

-{% highlight bash %}
-$ anvi-gen-contigs-database --help
-{% endhighlight %}

-Once you have your contigs database, you can start importing things into it, or directly go to the profiling step.

 ### anvi-run-hmms